-If you are planning a trip to Disney, I am sure that you are hoping to find ways to save money on Disney tickets.
-While it does cost a huge amount of money to go to the Disney parks (not to mention to stay on resorts), there area few ways to bring the costs down.
+If you are planning a trip to Disney, I am sure that you are hoping to find ways to save money on Disney theme park tickets.
+While it does cost a lot to go to the Disney parks (not to mention to stay at the Disney resorts), there area few ways to bring the costs down.

 When buying tickets, Disney will try to convince you to pay for things like Park Hopping and extras like Water parks.
 While this might sound like a good idea, those little extras will add up.

 Park hopping allows you to visit more than one park per day.
 It is nice, but the problem is that you will find yourself unable to much of anything at the second park because you probably used your Fastpasses for the first.
 So, you can pay for the ability to go to a park and do absolutely nothing there if the lines are ridiculously long.
 It can really be a waste of money.

 As far as water parks, Disney has nice ones, but they will try to rope you into purchase a package that includes access to one for a higher rate.
 The water parks at Disney are nice, but I actually prefer Sea World Aquatica, and it is far cheaper.
 They often throw specials for buy one day, get a second day free.

 Going to Disney is expensive, but there are ways to save money on tickets for Disney theme parks if you take the time to do your research and are willing to be flexible with your trip.